 With weekly rates sitting between €70-250,000 it's not cheap, but you're sure to have an amazing time.

 Another property in Courchevel 1850, the mountain village of choice for the obscenely rich since the 50's is Chalet Edelweiss.
 Up until last year, this was the most expensive chalet in the world, and of course is already at 50% occupancy for the 2015/16 season (including the most expensive Christmas/New Year period).

 Built at a cost of £37,000,000 by hedge-fund manager Chris Levett, Edelweiss is the fanciest ski chalet in the fanciest resort in the world.

-From a subterranean nightclub that holds 100 people, to a roman baths style indoor wellness centre, to a car lift that takes your vehicle to the underground car park, this 7 bedroom home literally has it all.
+From a subterranean nightclub that holds 100 people to a Roman-style indoor bath wellness centre, to a car lift that takes your vehicle to the underground car park, this 7 bedroom home literally has it all.

-Prices start at £9,950 (~$A21,000) per person, per week and includes all food and drink, a comprehensive staff, chauffeured vehicle and a private ski instructor.
+Prices start at £9,950 (~$A21,000) per person, per week and include all food and drink, a comprehensive staff, chauffeured vehicle and a private ski instructor.